gacetta/notes/*PROGRESS_JOURNAL.md

 **NOTE:** when you don't know the depth level, you can pass `Infinity` into the `flat()` method to recursively concatenate all elements of the sub-arrays into the new array.

-`return value` - a new array
+`return value` - a new array -->

 - Binary Tree !== Binary Search Tree
-- get used to answering LL questions with
+- get used to answering LL questions without tail or length
 - LOOK UP - heaps and graphs (adjacency matrix)

 - bodyParser.json is depricated - use express.json()

 - research copy relative path in VSCode

-Express! `next()` and error handling!

 ---
 # Day 19 - Feb 21
 ---

 Databases and SQL

 ---
 # Day 20 - Feb 22
 ---

 look up urlencoded

-Did I learn MongoDB?
-Confusion...

 ---
 # Day 21 - Feb 23
 ---

 COOKIES